lilab-bcb/cumulus/docs/cumulus.rst

 	    ]
 	}

-Algorithm
+Inference Algorithm
-*********
+*********************

 We have already calculated the up-regulated and down-regulated genes for each cluster in the differential expression analysis step.

-We first load gene markers for each cell type from the JSON file.
-We exclude marker genes that are not expressed in our data, and their associated weights.
+First, load gene markers for each cell type from the JSON file specified, and exclude marker genes, along with their associated weights, that are not expressed in the data.

-We then scan each cluster to determine its putative cell types.
-For each cluster and putative cell type, we calculate a score between 0 and 1, which describes how likely cells from the cluster are of the specific cell type.
-The higher the score, the more likely cells are from the cell type.
-To calculate the score, we assign each marker a maximum impact value of 2.
-For a positive marker, if it is not up-regulated, its impact value is 0.
-Otherwise, if it additionally has a fold change in percentage of cells expressing this marker (within cluster vs. out of cluster) no less than 1.5, it has an impact value of 2 and is recorded as a strong supporting marker.
-If the fold change (fc) is less than 1.5, it has an impact value of 1 + (fc - 1) / 0.5 and is recorded as a weak supporting marker.
-For a negative marker, if it is up-regulated, its impact value is 0.
-If it is neither up-regulated nor down-regulated, its impact value is 1.
-Otherwise, if it additionally has 1 over fold change (fc) no less than 1.5, it has an impact value of 2 and is recorded as a strong supporting marker.
-If 1/fc is less than 1.5, it has an impact value of 1 + (1/fc - 1) / 0.5 and is recorded as a weak supporting marker.
+Then scan each cluster to determine its putative cell types.
+For each cluster and putative cell type, we calculate a score between ``0`` and ``1``, which describes how likely cells from the cluster are of this cell type.
+The higher the score is, the more likely cells are from the cell type.

+To calculate the score, each marker is initialized with a maximum impact value (which is ``2``).
+Then do case analysis as follows:

+	- For a positive marker:

+		- If it is not up-regulated, its impact value is set to ``0``.

+		- Otherwise, if it is up-regulated:

+			- If it additionally has a fold change in percentage of cells expressing this marker (within cluster vs. out of cluster) no less than ``1.5``, it has an impact value of ``2`` and is recorded as a **strong supporting marker**.

+			- If its fold change (``fc``) is less than ``1.5``, this marker has an impact value of ``1 + (fc - 1) / 0.5`` and is recorded as a **weak supporting marker**.

+	- For a negative marker:

+		- If it is up-regulated, its impact value is set to ``0``.

+		- If it is neither up-regulated nor down-regulated, its impact value is set to ``1``.

+		- Otherwise, if it is down-regulated:

+			- If it additionally has ``1 / fc`` (where ``fc`` is its fold change) no less than ``1.5``, it has an impact value of ``2`` and is recorded as a **strong supporting marker**.

+			- If ``1 / fc`` is less than ``1.5``, it has an impact value of ``1 + (1 / fc - 1) / 0.5`` and is recorded as a **weak supporting marker**.

 The score is calculated as the weighted sum of impact values weighted over the sum of weights multiplied by 2 from all expressed markers.
 If the score is larger than 0.5 and the cell type has cell subtypes, each cell subtype will also be evaluated.

 Output annotation file
 **********************

-For each cluster, putative cell types with scores larger than *minimum_report_score* will be reported in descending order with respect to their scores.
-The report of one putative cell type contains the *name* of the cell type, the *score*, the average percentage (*avgp*) of cells expressing marker within the cluster between all positive supporting markers, *strong support* markers and *weak support* markers.
-For each supporting marker, the marker name and percentag of cells expressing it within the cluster are reported.
+For each cluster, putative cell types with scores larger than ``minimum_report_score`` will be reported in descending order with respect to their scores.
+The report of each putative cell type contains the following fields:

+	- **name**: Cell type name.
+	- **score**: Score of cell type.
+	- **average marker percentage**: Average percentage of cells expressing marker within the cluster between all positive supporting markers.
+	- **strong support**: List of strong supporting markers.
+Each marker is represented by a tuple of its name and percentage of cells expressing it within the cluster.
+	- **weak support**: List of week supporting markers.
+It has the same structure as **strong support**.

 ---------------------------------

 plot
 ^^^^

-The h5ad file will contain a default attribute ``Channel``, which records which channel each single cell comes from.
-The ``Channel`` attribute matches the ``Sample`` column in the **count_matrix.csv** file.
+The h5ad file contains a default cell attribute ``Channel``, which records which channel each that single cell comes from.
+If the input is a CSV format sample sheet, ``Channel`` attribute matches the ``Sample`` column in the sample sheet.
+Otherwise, it's specified in ``channel`` field of the cluster inputs.

-Other attributes used in plot must be added using the ``attributes`` input in the ``aggregate_matrix`` section.
+Other cell attributes used in plot must be added via ``attributes`` field in the ``aggregate_matrices`` inputs.

 plot inputs